furkanunsal42/WatersortPuzzle/README.md

 game is won when all tubes are pure (are fully filled up and contains only one color of water).

-to run the files you need python with keras and tensorflow installed. if you have python but not tensorflow or keras run "pip install tensorflow" and "pip install keras" lines on console.
+to run the files you need python with keras, tensorflow and numpy installed. if you have python but not tensorflow or keras run "pip install tensorflow", "pip install keras" and "pip insall numpy" lines on console.

 to train the ai run the ai.py file
 (it will override current watersort.h5 when process ends so it is not recommended if it is not your intention)